Theater companies of the Harlem Renaissance: Harlem Suitcase Theater (1938)

-After working in the war, Langston Hughes came back to American and told Louise Patterson about his idea of a people's theatre.
+After working in the war, Langston Hughes came back to American and told Louise Patterson about his idea of a people's theater.
 She directed him to the International Workers Order on 125th street, which would become the home of the future Harlem Suitcase Theater.
 With Louise Thompson Patterson's assistance, Hughes' goal was to create "a group of proficient actors who would present productions for labor organizations."
 The mission statement that was created was about promoting interracial plays.
 Also mentioned in its constitution was creating a permanent repertory group that performed pieces dealing with lives, the problems, and hopes of Blacks and their relation to the American society.

 The theater and players got their name from its arena staging and lack of scenic properties.
 The name also implied that the productions would use as many props as could be packed in a suitcase.
-The stage was the first theatre in the round in New York, so it was a training ground for all actors.
+The stage was the first theater in the round in New York, so it was a training ground for all actors.
 Hughes intended to produce plays in a variety of styles and to provide entertainment.

 Hughes wrote most of the pieces that were performed there: The Slave, The Man Who Died At Twelve O'clock, or several skits that lampooned white caricatures of blacks: Em-Fueher Jones, Limitations of Life, and Little Eva's End.
 The program was made up of two or three skits followed by the resistance piece, Don't You Want To Be Free?, which became the longest running play in Harlem at the time.
 Paul Peters, Whittaker Chambers, Langston Hughes, and Jacob Burck all would serve as directors for this troupe.

 Other pieces that Hughes wrote included: Limitations of Life, The Em-Fuehrer Jones, Colonel Tom's Cabin, Hurrah, America! (subtitled Jersey City Justice), Scarlet Sister Barry, and Young As We Is.
 Some pieces he did in collaboration with his staff, which included Hilary Phillips, Powell Lindsay, Dorothy Peterson, and Louis Douglas.
 Besides and Hughes and the staff's work, people would send in their plays.

-The Theater also held training sessions directed by Hillary Phillips, which trained on theatre technique.
+The Theater also held training sessions directed by Hillary Phillips, which trained on theater technique.

 Summer of 1939, the season was under the directions of Thomas Richardson, it was during this period that Hughes had resigned from his position and theater all together.
 He left the Harlem Suitcase Theater for economic reasons, and from then on the two years of success slowly decreased.

-In the fall of 1939, the theatre was relocated to the Harlem Branch Library.
+In the fall of 1939, the theater was relocated to the Harlem Branch Library.
 Here they performed productions such as: Don't You Want To Be Free?, Limitations of Life, Colonel Tom's Cabin (aka Little Eva's End), The Em-Fuehrer Jones, Hurrah, America!, Scarlet Sister Barry, and Young As We Is.